Feyerabend/vm/jvm1/README.md

 ```

 Reading from the file in sequence we get to where there is supposed to be "this class name".
-We can see that at '#07' there is a code '7' which means 'Class' (look at the source of 'classread.py').
+We can see that at '#07' there is a reference to 'CLASS'.
+This appears exactly at the place
-This appears exactly at the place where the class name should be indicated according to the specification.
+where the class name should be indicated according to the specification.
-The reference then (8) points to '#08' of tag type '1' which is UTF8 and the value is 'Mul'.
+The reference then (8) points to '#08' of tag type 'UTF8' with the value is 'Mul'.

 Hence *Mul* is the name of the *class*.